anaoum/libvirt-backup/README.md

 This is achieved by pulling the `Monday [F]` image into the `Tuesday [I]` image.

 ## TODO
-- Test on domains with spaces.
-- Test on images with spaces.
-- Test with other snapshots.
+- Prevent incremental backups from interfering with other libvirt snapshots and vice versa.
-- Test on raw images.